-- Vitamin C is an antioxidant and helps protect against oxidative stress, as well as increasing the number of B and T-cells in the body.
+- Vitamin C is an antioxidant that helps fight free radicals to help protect against oxidative stress, and is important for the functioning of white blood cells.

-As the seasons change, many people may begin stocking up on orange juice or vitamin C supplements.
-In fact, vitamin C is one of the most commonly taken supplements in the US – but what does it really do for the immune system?
-And is it possible to take too much vitamin C?
+Vitamin C is one of the most commonly taken supplements in the US1 – but what does it really do for the immune system?
+Which foods are high in vitamin C?
+And is it possible to take too much?

 Let’s take a closer look at this well-loved vitamin.

 History of Vitamin C

 Scurvy is not something we hear about very often, and that is all thanks to vitamin C. Before the discovery of vitamin C, scurvy was a common disease that occurred in malnourished individuals.
 In the 1700s, it was very rare to have foods with vitamin C – such as colorful fruits and vegetables — aboard the ships that carried passengers and sailors on their long journeys to the Americas and elsewhere.